Skip to content

 1. Pool is not empty → reuses a property already in the shared state.
 No tensor product growth.
 Fast.

 2. Pool is empty → creates a fresh property.
-If this property later iSwaps with an existing one, the WASM module computes a tensor product to merge the state spaces.
+If this property later i_swaps with an existing one, the WASM module computes a tensor product to merge the state spaces.
 Expensive.

-Pooled properties are already in the shared state, so entangling them (via iSwap) is cheap.
+Pooled properties are already in the shared state, so entangling them (via i_swap) is cheap.

 Performance Budget